code3reaper/Pix-Inspect/README.md

 # Pix-Inspect
-This repo contains all the codes I created during the Samrt India Hackathon 2023.
+This repo contains all the codes I created during the SmartIndia Hackathon 2023.